 avoid too much time driving in the cities

-The towns and cities of Puglia are fantastically beautiful, but they were not built to withstand a world where everyone owns a car.
+The towns and cities of Puglia are fantastically beautiful (just look at Locorotondo), but they were not built to withstand a world where everyone owns a car.

 Another reason to avoid the cities is the dreaded ZTL driving zones, and the resulting fines.
 These Limited Traffic Zones (Zona Traffico Limitato) are found in most major Italian cities, and they're used to reduce congestion in high traffic areas, and make them more pleasant for pedestrians and residents.
 Unfortunately, many a tourist doesn't know about them and ends up driving past one of the cameras used to check for breaches - the result is a fine sent through the post up to 12 months later!
 Find our more about the ZTL here.